|

 a "profit motive" is the key

 To be in business, you merely declare it.
-And by
+And by doing so,

-deductions.
-If you want to operate in a
+want to operate in a non-corporate format, as an

-proprietorship, but under a different name than
+individual proprietorship, but under a different name than

 your own, no problem.
 It's easy. |